API-Skeletons/laravel-hal/links.rst

 =====

 HAL defines two specific structures:  ``_links`` and ``_embedded``.
-This document discusses using links, self referential links, related links, and complex links.
+This page discusses using links, self referential links, related links, and complex links.
 For pagination links see `collections <collections.html>`_.

-Links are URLs to URL resources (not to be confused with a HAL resourcee class).
+Links are URLs to URL resources (not to be confused with a HAL resource class).
 You may create any number of uniquely named links for each HAL Resource.
 The only strongly-suggested link is the ``self`` link.